alexdong/consilio/README.md

 a markdown file.
 Use your unix power tools to review responses and search for discussions from past decisions.

-At the center is a **Decision Document**, which captures

-- The context of the decision
-- The questions you need to answer
-- The opinions you gather
-- Any other relevant information

-Think of the decision document as an Amazon 6-page memo.
-As you interact with Consilio, you will refine this document by addressing the questions it poses and giving feedback on the gathered opinions.

-Think of consilio as your pair-programming buddy who helps you write the memo.
-**Tip**: Check this document into your version control system to maintain a record of your decision-making process.
+Check this document into your version control system to maintain a record of your decision-making process.

 All intermediate steps are preserved in structured format within a date-stamped directory, creating a detailed record of the decision-making process.
 This